 Hybrid-Fueled Microgrids: The Future is NowBack to Top

 Propelled by the desire for more resilient and cost-effective smart energy systems, microgrids have quickly become one of the most popular topics of discussion in the energy sector.
 And it’s easy to see why.
 The need for secure and reliable power will only increase, and with onsite generation and load localization that can disconnect from the much larger grid in the event of an outage, businesses, campuses, and institutions alike will find microgrids to be a necessary and attractive option.
-But as the heightened awareness around microgrids increases, it’s important to ensure that those conversations are being centred around the smartest microgrid strategies of today—hybrid-fueled microgrids.
+But as the heightened awareness around microgrids increases, it’s important to ensure that those conversations are being centered around the smartest microgrid strategies of today—hybrid-fueled microgrids.

 Today’s microgrids are a little bit different from microgrids of the past: they are more flexible, advanced, and compact, and they have multiple generation sources with multiple loads working together.
 And, new technology has allowed for lower-cost generation sources to be developed.
 We’ve seen a change over the last 10-15 years with the advancement of new generation technology, particularly in the form of renewable energy, including wind energy, solar energy, and bio mass.
 Technologies have developed and are commercialized and economical, competing against a traditional generation source.